CARRIER-project/verticox/README.md

 [Dai et al., 2022](https://ieeexplore.ieee.org/document/9076318).
 It has been adapted to be used within the [Vantage6](https://vantage6.ai) framework.

-This solution will be extended with the scalar vector product protocol to solve certain privacy concerns in "vanilla" Verticox.
+This solution is extended with the scalar vector product protocol to remove the requirement that outcome data needs to be available at all parties.

-## Current status
-The current vantage6 algorithm only implements the original Verticox algorithm.
-The addition of the scalar vector product protocol will be released in the near future.

 ## N-party-scalar-product-protocol
 We are going to enhance the verticox algorithm by applying the n-party scalar product protocol to the